omniinstrument/CV_project/README.md

 </p>

 > [!WARNING]
 > Incase you get an error like `ros2: failed to increase socket receive buffer size to at least 33554432 bytes, current is 425984 bytes` that means you Linux kernel is not tuned for large packets.
+Refer to [Cyclone DDS tuning](#cyclone-dds-tuning)

 ### Comparing the Mesh against the Ground Truth
 We are providing the ground truth mesh, and a basic code to compute the error/metrics.
 Use that to iterate upon your solution.